yoogun143/PUMA-Retail-Location-Opening/README.md

 ## Notes
 - The dashboard runs really slow so please changing each parameters once at a time and be patient.
 - Choosing different state will not change current view and you have to scroll to chosen state
-- If new store chosen is adjacent to the border of 2 state, Ecommerce transactions in nearby state within radius are included and shown in "All Online Transactions by ZipCode" tab.
+- If new store chosen is adjacent to the border of 2 state, Ecommerce transactions in nearby state within radius are included and shown in **All Online Transactions by ZipCode** tab.
 For example, a store in NYC can still attract online customers in Newark, NJ.
-- The dashboard can also identify best in-city location by sorting 'All possible locations' by 'city'
+- The dashboard can also identify best in-city location by sorting **All Possible Locations** by *city*
 - Some locations are not shown on map because coordinates for those ZipCode are missing.
 However, transactions are included and shown in 2 table tabs.
 - Choosing timeframe based on desirable season.
 For example, examining store location measurement for different year, different quarter